ryan-mcclue/unsw/comp3331/wk8/lab/lab.md

 *What does the TCP flow do when the congestion window reaches this value?
 Why?*

 Window size is divided by 2.
 Slow start threshold is divided by 2.
-All this occurs as a result of a loss event.
+All this occurs as a result of a triple duplicated ACK.

 *What happens next?*